 In the Linux kernel, container isolation is achieved using security mechanisms such as seccomp. seccomp allows for syscalls to be restricted, thereby limiting access to functions that are realised in the kernel.
 After comprehensive testing of all Dockerfiles on GitHub [frazelle-container-security], Docker introduced a “default profile” in 2016, which prevents 44 of the over 300 syscalls.
 As such, it offers moderate security, but it is still compatible with most applications (docker-seccomp).
 In Docker, all container processes use this profile by default.
 However, in Kubernetes, it has been explicitly deactivated due to concerns about compatibility (k8s-20870).
-There are plans to change this, but as of Kubernetes 1.16, no changes have been implemented in this regard (k8s-enhancement-135). seccomp is a central security feature in Docker and has been used there for many years now.
-The fact that seccomp is not used in Kubernetes has already been pointed out during a security audit call for security audit.
+However, a parameter that can be set when starting the API server (“–seccompdefault”) has only been available as an alpha feature since Kubernetes 1.22.
+Seccomp is a key security feature of Docker and has been in use there for years.
+The lack of Seccomp in Kubernetes has also been pointed out in a security audit.

 It is therefore the obvious approach to explicitly configure a profile to begin with and only deactivate it as needed.
 This should only cause problems in exceptional cases.
 For example, official images in DockerHub, the standard registry for Docker, are only permitted to deviate from the default configuration in justified exceptional cases (docker-lib-official).

 In Kubernetes, seccomp has not yet made it to the official API.
 It can therefore not be defined via the security context.
 Rather, it must be defined using an annotation.
 This is the usual practice for “alpha” features before they are added to a certain API object.
 The annotation is specified for the pod, and it can either apply to the entire pod (see Listing 2) or be specified per container.

 If you wish to check whether a seccomp is active in a container, you can

 - query this within the container with